 In 1986 the Society arranged for the two locomotives due to return to have their original names restored, and so bedecked worked out their remaining year of service in Holland.

 After the historical farewell railtour in 1986, the two locomotives returned to England after a period of 17 years, and "Electra" went to her new home at the Midland Railway Centre at Butterley in Derbyshire.
 A third example, number 1501, formerly BR number 27003, "Diana", has been privately preserved in Holland.

 In 1989 the Dutch Railways celebrated their 150th anniversary and the Society was invited to participate - with "Electra", of course.
 After a short visit to the locomotive workshops at Tilburg, she was deemed to be in excellent working order and was soon back operating both excursion and scheduled trains in Holland.

 Having completed 3100 miles in active service, she yet again crossed the Channel and once more she is on public display at Butterley.
 It is hoped that eventually she will once again operate under her own power.
 Until then she can occasionally be seen 'double heading' (with a diesel) freight trains at Butterley, or on display at British Rail open days.

 The mandate of the Society covers the preservation of other items connected with EM2's, and to this end we secured, in November 1997, two Drewry built overhead line inspection vehicles, one of which was built for use on the Woodhead route.
-The second vehicle (built for the Great Eastern electrification) will be cannabalised for spares before disposal.
-It is hoped to convert the retained vehicle for passenger use.
+The second vehicle (built for the Great Eastern electrification) which was cannabalised for spares before disposal.
+With the other converted for passenger use.
 It is currently being restored on the Middleton Railway in Leeds.

 EM2 Locomotive Society